-Heal shapes fixes a discontinuity between two lines or arcs.
-A new line segment is added to connect the ends of each shape together, up to a specified tolerance.

-Fillet lines adds an arc to round the corner between two connected lines with a specified radius.
-The two original lines are shortened to meet the endpoints of the arc.

-Chamfer lines adds a line segment to create a new edge between two connected lines with a specified setback.
-The two original lines are shortened to meet the endpoints of the new segment.

-Extend lines to meet lengthens two selected lines until they intersect each other.
-The two lines will share a coincident endpoint.

-Merge polygons combines two or more selected polygons into one new polygon that is the union of the original shapes.

-Subtract polygons subtracts one or more polygons from another polygon, resulting in a new polygon that is the difference of the original shapes.
-The first-selected polygon(s) are subtracted from the last-selected polygon.

-Intersect polygons results in a new polygon that is the shape of the overlapping area between two or more selected polygons.
+- Heal shapes fixes a discontinuity between two lines or arcs.
+A new line segment is added to connect the ends of each shape together, up to a specified tolerance. - Fillet lines adds an arc to round the corner between two connected lines with a specified radius.
+The two original lines are shortened to meet the endpoints of the arc. - Chamfer lines adds a line segment to create a new edge between two connected lines with a specified setback.
+The two original lines are shortened to meet the endpoints of the new segment. - Dogbone corners adds circular reliefs to the corners of the selected shapes.
+This is similar to filleting, but the modified shape is larger than the original, with the added arcs intersecting the vertices of the original corners.
+In other words, the added reliefs exactly enclose the original corners.
+This can be useful for relieving the corners of interior cutouts so that they can be manufactured using a round cutting tool.
+There is an option to Add slots to acute corners, which adds extended slots in corners that are too narrow to reach with a cutting tool of the selected radius. - Extend lines to meet lengthens two selected lines until they intersect each other.
+The two lines will share a coincident endpoint. - Merge polygons combines two or more selected polygons into one new polygon that is the union of the original shapes. - Subtract polygons subtracts one or more polygons from another polygon, resulting in a new polygon that is the difference of the original shapes.
+The first-selected polygon(s) are subtracted from the last-selected polygon. - Intersect polygons results in a new polygon that is the shape of the overlapping area between two or more selected polygons.